briansune/FPGA-TFT-MIPI-or-DPI/README.md

 4) ✅ Altera - Cyclone IV (Currently tested on Cyclone IV EP4CE6F17C8)

-5) 🔜 Altera - Cyclone V
+5) ✅ Altera - Cyclone V (Currently tested on Cyclone V 5CSEBA5U19C8)

 6) ✅ Anlogic - EG4 series (Currently tested on EAGLE 4 EG4X20BG256)

 7) ✅ Anlogic - DR1 series (Currently tested on Dragon 1 DR1V90MEG484)

+##### Remarks on FPGA Support

+For Cyclone V, test gear is under NDA, it is sure that it can perform better than Cyclone IV.

+For Cyclone V it can align with the HSTL1.8V differential pair rather than LVDS.

 #### FPGA Support Details